 Community Engagement and Building

-As part of the outreach and dissemination process, broadening and strengthening the community of minority health and health disparities stakeholders—including health disparity communities, researchers, clinicians, advocacy groups, government employees, and policy makers—expands the potential avenues for collaboration and progress toward evidence-based practice and policy.
+As part of the outreach and dissemination process, broadening and strengthening the community of minority health and health disparities stakeholders—including communities experiencing health disparities, researchers, clinicians, advocacy groups, government employees, and policy makers—expands the potential avenues for collaboration and progress toward evidence-based practice and policy.
 This plan offers strategies for engaging and enhancing MH and other HD communities at multiple levels to help support the research of both fields.